CindyConfiant/Re-gift/README.md

 ## Details
 * Everyone can see gift's category, picture, name and brand.
 * To see gift's description, owner's name/city/ZIP, one have to signup, or login.
-* User can CRUD gift (update and delete under conditions).
+* Logged in user can CRUD gift (update and delete under conditions).
-* User can CREATE a trade by sending an offer, UPDATE received offer's status, READ sent offer and received offer.
+* Logged in user can CREATE a trade by sending an offer, UPDATE received offer's status, READ sent offer and received offer.

 ## Give it a try
 <a href="https://re-gift.herokuapp.com/">Click to trade</a>